 So there’s esoteric interfaces and then there’s Absurdity.
 Pictured above we have both.
 The esoteric interface is the disc depicting four human body parts.
 The elongated finger coming out of the drain constitutes an Absurdity element.
 We may have some preconceived notions of how to use and operate a disc that depicts symbols but it’s not clear how to interact with an elongated finger coming up out of a drain.
 It adds a special degree of difficulty to the puzzle array.

 Anecdotal Test: Did my blood pressure increase while playing this game?
-Am I frowning on the outside but fucking stoked on the inside?
+Am I frowning on the outside but very happy and intrigued on the inside?
 Then this game is Difficult.

 1) Cascade out the whazoo.
 Difficult games are usually long form and so solving puzzle arrays only leads you to additional puzzle arrays as opposed to simply providing Finale Keys and letting you finish up quickly.
 As a result, difficult games tend to have their own vocabularies and rules.
 The game will most likely teach you a new game mechanic that is highly specific to that game or franchise.

 2) In a difficult game, the visuals associated with Puzzle Arrays are almost always esoteric.
 Here is an example from my favorite game, The Room:

 Unless you work or live inside of a crypto-science museum, I doubt that you’ve ever seen an interactive panel exactly like this one.
 In the difficult game, it takes some trial and error to learn how operate the Puzzle Array before you can figure out how to solve it.
 Harder still, Puzzle Arrays may be invisible or spread out across several areas that make it hard to see the different components as a single array.